jkenton/jkenton-pages/_posts/2025-11-19-the-ultimate-day.md

 ---

+Wednesday Do something you like, what is something you like, but haven't done in a while that you can do before the next -teenth<br/>
+19th Planning for the next month (30 days out)

+---

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AdUBTE9JpgI?si=PfzMYpUdK2Y3IhGv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Suicidal Tendencies - *Institutionalized*